MichaelLedger/MLSecurityButton/README.md

 # MLSecurityButton

-When the button clicked continuously，this category will be helpful to avoid invoke many times.
+When the button clicked continuously, this category will be helpful to avoid invoke many times.

 The button only response for the first event and then will ignore the remaining actions.